 A small majority of Members of Parliament voted for a motion to reinstate

-restaurants, bars and cafes.
-Small-scale bars and cafes run by their owners
+in restaurants, bars and cafes.
+Small-scale bars and cafes run by their

-relaxed in 2010 by the previous government.
-However, the ban, brought in
+the ban was relaxed in 2010 by the previous government.
+However, the ban,

 Source: Dutch News. nl, February 12, 2013